AshiishKarhade/100DaysOfML/DaysLog.md

 **Today's Progress :** I started learning tensorflow from scratch.
 That sounds different right because yesterday I was learning CNN with tensorflow.
 I learnt about the tf.Variables, tf.constants, tf.placeholders, how tf uses graphs to solve its problems
 **Thoughts :** I used to think that keras that was what I was using and thinking that tensorflow is pretty easy.
 Its not the case.

+**Day 6, Day 7, Day 8: August 4, 2019 to August 6, 2019**
+**Today's Progress :** I took few moments off as my laptop was sick lol.
+I had to repair it.
+I learnt the implementation of CNN using tensorflow and tried my knowledge on MNIST dataset and then CIFAR-10 dataset.
+It was awesome.
+My model could predict about 92% on MNIST and about 75% on CIFAR-10.
+There's lot more to learn.
+**Thoughts :** I cannot live without my macbook air.
+The 10 hours when my laptop got faulty were the toughest for me.
+PS: I use my macbook air 7-hours a day on average.